I make mistakes all the time when I type, and it definitely affects my workflow when I need to keep going back to fix grammar or spelling mistakes.

 Our guide continues with more information on working with auto-correct in Google Docs.

 Additional Information on How to Stop Google Docs from Auto Correcting

-You probably noticed on the Preferences menu that there were a lot of other settings that you can adjust.
+You probably noticed on the Preferences menu that there were a lot of other settings aside from the autocorrect feature that you can adjust.
 These include:

 - Automatically capitalize words

 - Use smart quotes

 - Automatically detect lists

 - Show link details

 In addition to all of these options there is also a Substitutions tab at the top of the window where you can see the substitutions that Google Docs is already configured to make.
 You can add your own as well.
 This can be a really useful tool if you run into issues that this feature can resolve.

 If you are working in Google Docs on a mobile device like an iPhone or an Android phone then you can tap the three dots at the top-right of the screen and toggle the Suggest changes option to show or stop showing them.